AxonDesigns/number_to_duration/README.md

 # number_to_duration

-This Dart package offers handy functions to simplify working with durations in your Dart projects.
+This Dart package offers handy functions to simplify working with durations in your Dart and Flutter projects.
 Whether you need to create a new instance of `Duration` of a certain time measure, this package has you covered.

 ## Features

-This package adds the following measures:
+Available measures:
 - mcs (microseconds)
 - ms (milliseconds)
 - sec (seconds)